Frequently Asked Questions

 Everything you need to know about Charity Record.

 No credit card required to start.
-We offer a 30-day money-back guarantee on subscription payments.
+We offer a 30-day refund policy for new paid accounts (refunds available within 30 days unless premium exports were generated).
 You can cancel anytime; cancellation stops renewal at the end of your billing period (it doesn't delete your account).
+More about billing.

-See full pricing details for complete information about free tier limitations and paid features.
+See full pricing details for free tier limitations and paid features, and terms of service for full refund policy details.

 Charity Record is for Americans who want to keep their charitable donations organized for tax time.
 If you donate to charity and itemize your deductions on a US tax return, we can help you stay on top of it year-round.